 The VR headset works just like Iron Man’s heads-up display in the movies, and early reviews call the game seamless.
 The game is not set on rails, and players have a lot of control over where Iron Man can go, allowing for a one-of-a-kind experience.

 While several PlayStation VR games only allow for forward or side motion, Iron Man VR allows for 360-degree play.
-The game comes out on July 3 on the PlayStation VR.
+The game came out on July 3 on the PlayStation VR.

 Catherine: Full Body Switch